 Hamburger SV might be the city’s most successful club with a bigger stadium and regular Bundesliga action but it is Hamburg’s other club, FC St. Pauli that is of most interest here.
 Over the decades it has developed a real cult following and despite only playing in the 2nd tier of German football, it boasts fans from all over the world.
 The matchday experience is more akin to a rock concert with Hells Bells by AC/DC greeting the teams onto the field and a crowd that is a little bit punk-rock.
 The club is very left-wing and supporters pride themsevles as being strong opponents to racism, sexism, fascism and homophobia.
 A visit to the Millerntor-Stadion is certainly a refreshing change in a sport that is often slow to take a stance against some of those issues.

 Sevilla is perhaps a surprise inclusion but anyone who has taken in a game at the Estadio Ramon Sanchez Pizjuan or Estadio Benito Villamarín will testify to the fact that attending a game of football in the city is a special experience.
 It is the only city in Spain outside the capital to have two Primera Division clubs that both regularly attract crowds of over 30,000.
 If you’re in town for the Seville derby between Sevilla FC and Real Betis, you will experience Spanish football’s most fiercely contested local derby but regular matchdays are also pretty lively affairs.
 Another interesting facet to football in the Andalucian capital can be the kick-off times which are sometimes as late as 11:00pm to avoid the heat in what is mainland Europe’s hottest town.
-Check out this Spanish football blog for more on soccer in the country including a handy guide to catching a game in Seville.
+All in all, Seville is a great spot for anyone backpacking Spain and if you like football, be sure to try and fit in a match.

 10. Rio de Janeiro